AdrianAntico/RetroFit/README.md

 <details><summary>Function Description</summary>
 <p>

 <code>DummifyDT()</code> This function is used in the AutoXGBoost__() suite of modeling functions to manage categorical variables in your training, validation, and test sets.
-This function rapidly dichotomizes categorical columns in a data.table (N+1 columns for N levels using one hot encoding or N columns for N levels otherwise).
+This function rapidly dichotomizes categorical columns in a DataFrame (N+1 columns for N levels using one hot encoding or N columns for N levels otherwise).
 Several other arguments exist for outputting and saving factor levels.
 This is useful in model training, validating, and scoring processes.

 </p>
 </details>